Cherisea/PaLMTool/README.md

 |:---:|:---:|
 | *Earth representation* | *Cell size visualization* |

+**Number of Generated Trajectories**: total number of synthetic trajectories to be generated with PaLMTo.
+Theoretically, this value can be any natural number.

+**Generation Method**: how synthetic trajectories should be generated using PaLMTo model.
+This field can only be set to one of two values: point-to-point and length-constrained.
+Point-to-point approach involves filling in the gap between pre-selected origin and destination points, while length-constrained method creates a trajectory by iteratively adding points to the origin until a predefined length is achieved.
+Refer to [^2] for a detailed explanation.

+**Trajectory Length**: length of each trajectory generated with length-constrained method.
+This value controls how many location points a synthetic trajectory should contain.

 [^1]: Mohammed, Hayat & Nascimento, Mario & Barbosa, Denilson.
 (2024).
 Effective Trajectory Imputation using Simple Probabilistic Language Models.
 51-60.
 10.1109/MDM61037.2024.00027.
 [^2]: Mohammed, Hayat & Nascimento, Mario.
 (2024).
 Realistic Trajectory Generation using Simple Probabilistic Language Models.
 21-24.
 10.1145/3681770.3698572.